 - Trichloroethylene (TCE)

-Drinking water advisories have been issued at homes where the drinking water exceeded Minnesota Department of Health guidelines.
+Drinking water advisories were issued at homes where the concentrations exceeded Minnesota Department of Health guidelines.
 In fact, the MPCA declared an emergency and used state Superfund money to supply bottled water to affected residents.

 A new municipal water supply system was put in place in the early 1990s, and all wells were sealed as homeowners affected by the advisories were connected to the new system.
 Sampling later that decade found no increase in the wells, and the plume appeared stable.
 By 2000, the site was removed from the list.